When passion intersects with selflessness.:Air ambulance services in Uganda.

 An investment in emergency medicine is needed to make Uganda healthier and more viable.
 But there's hardly any, and I hope it can make emergency treatment part of Uganda's medical system.
 Major outbreaks, epidemics, natural catastrophes, emergency medicine, and a lack of advanced medical expertise and therapy are some factors that create the necessity for air ambulance options.

-Why is air ambulance services vital in Uganda?
+Why are air ambulance services vital in Uganda?

 Time-saving: Air transport makes it possible to cover long distances in a shorter time than would be feasible with ground transportation.
 This work is even more important for nurses as the first hour of an accident or emergency is critical to the patient's survival.
 The time factor from injury to advanced care is essential for determining the clinical result.